 Another excellent observation deck and bar is Exotic Hive.
 This viewpoint bar is in the center of the island, offering incredible views of Sairee Beach, the bay, and the sunset.
 The bar even has live music around sunset sometimes, letting you enjoy a serenade with your cold beer.

-In case you don’t have a motor scooter or don’t want to pay for a taxi to these viewpoints, you can also watch the sunset from the island’s only rooftop bar, Barracuda Restaurant and Bar on Sairee Beach.
+In case you don’t have a motor scooter or don’t want to pay for a taxi to these viewpoints, you can also watch the sunset from one of the island’s first rooftop bars, Barracuda Restaurant and Bar on Sairee Beach.
+Another great rooftop bar to head to at golden hours is Serve Chilled Roof Garden in Mae Haad.
+The bar even boasts a telescope for those who wish to explore the night sky with a snack and drink!

 Join a Jungle or Beach Party